thibault-chausson/thibault-chausson/README.md

 ## 📫 How to reach me

-You can reach me on [LinkedIn](https://www.linkedin.com/in/thibault-chausson/) or by email at `chausson.thibault@laposte.net`.
+You can reach me on [LinkedIn](https://www.linkedin.com/in/thibault-chausson/).

 ## 📈 Statistics